 Dr. Charles Anderson Lockwood was born on the 21st of May, 1896 near Mt Brydges in Caradoc Twp., Middlesex County.
 His parents were Charles Henry Lockwood and the former Edith Mary Grant and they were farmers.
 Dr. Lockwood was the 3rd of 7 children.
 His siblings were; Grant, Frederick, Harry, Edith, John and Kathleen.

 Dr. Lockwood enlisted in WWI on the 27th of May, 1918, in London, Ontario.
 On his enlistment documents, he stated that his occupation was a farmer.
 He was 5’8″ and 139 pounds.
 His hair was dark brown and his eyes were grey.
 Dr. Lockwood was discharged on the 1st of August, 1918.
 After his service, Dr. Lockwood enrolled in medicine at the University of Western Ontario.
 He graduated M.D. in 1924.
 Coincidentally Kathleen Braithwaite, the first female to graduate from the University of Western Ontario School of Medicine, also graduated in 1924.

 Dr. Lockwood married Phyllis Irene Hallett on the 18th of September, 1926 in London, Ontario.
 Mrs. Lockwood was born on the 13th of March, 1904, the daughter of Frederick Augustus Hallett and the former Ocenia May Corfield.
 She was the 4th of 5 children.
 Her siblings were; Elizabeth, Augustus, Francis and Aileen.

 Dr. Lockwood’s practice was located in Newbury (Middlesex County).
 Birth and death records of Chatham-Kent residents, record that Dr. Lockwood attended to patients in Bothwell, Zone Twp (Chatham-Kent) and Thamesville.
 By 1943, Dr. Lockwood had moved to Glencoe (Middlesex County) and he continued to see patients in Chatham-Kent.

 Mrs. Lockwood died at St. Joseph’s Hospital in London on the 20th of July, 1945.
 She was 41 years old.
-She was buried at Oakland Cemetery, 3444 Longwoods Road, Glencoe (Middlesex County).
+She was buried at Oakland Cemetery, 3444 Longwoods Road, Glencoe.